dsu-cit/code-camp-2015-rookie-kit-tutorials/tutorials/other/client_pygame/display.md

 Colors are specified as a triple of integers from 0 to 255.
 The values are how much red, green, and blue to use in the color.
 Check out [colorpicker.com](http://www.colorpicker.com/) if you want to try out colors and find their RGB values.
+Be sure to use the `R`, `G`, `B` values at the bottom, not the H, S, B values at the

 ### Inherited Data Members

 The `Display` class is a inherits from `BaseDisplay` located in *client > base_display.py*

-*	`self.width` the width of the game window
+*	`self.width` the width of the game window (in pixels)
-*	`self.height` the height of the game window
+*	`self.height` the height of the game window (in pixels)

 ## `paint_pregame()`

-The `paint_pregame` method controls the drawing of the screen before you have requested to join a game.
+The `paint_pregame` method controls the drawing of the screen before the player has requested to join a game.
 This would usually allow the user to know the options available for joining games.